ErpNetDocs/tech/modules/logistics/logistics-common-module-concepts/goods-cost/cost-correction/specific-procedures-of-cost-corrections.md

 # Specific Procedures of Cost Corrections

-Apart from the standard method of <b>Cost Correction</b> - loading the store transaction for a specified period (plus the opening balances) and filling in the rows for the correction by the <b>Basic Algorithm For Cost Correction Calculation</b>, there are two more ways to create a Cost Correction document.
+Apart from the standard method of [Cost Correction](https://github.com/ErpNetDocs/tech/blob/master/modules/logistics/logistics-common-module-concepts/goods-cost/cost-correction/index.md) - loading the store transaction for a specified period (plus the opening balances) and filling in the rows for the correction by the [Basic Algorithm For Cost Correction Calculation](https://github.com/ErpNetDocs/tech/blob/master/modules/logistics/logistics-common-module-concepts/goods-cost/cost-correction/basic-algorithm-for-cost-correction-calculation.md), there are two more ways to create a [Cost Correction](https://github.com/ErpNetDocs/tech/blob/master/modules/logistics/logistics-common-module-concepts/goods-cost/cost-correction/index.md) document.
 They use generation procedures available in the Transaction document.

 ## Cost Correction Generation Procedure For The Actual Cost Of The Current Transaction